Download our brochure Download our app

 • Improve tissue quality

+PRP has been a popular treatment at Vie Aesthetics, because stimulates natural healing mechanisms and results develop gradually over several weeks.
 PRP is often chosen when regenerative support is needed rather than simple hydration.

 Regenerative Support for Intimate Health